Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IImageLayer.md

 Gets the texture animation if the albedo texture of this image layer is a sprite sheet/GIF.

+### getVideoTexture(): IVideoTexture

+Gets the video texture if the albedo texture of this image layer is a video file.

 ### getAnimationLayerCount(): Number

 Get the number of animation layers currently used on this layer.